niccokunzmann/niccokunzmann.github.io/essays/_posts/2017-11-13-raising-hands.md

 ---

 When I read this article [“Your Hand’s Not Raised?
-Too Bad: I’m Calling on You Anyway” by Alfie Kohn][kohn1], I also watched the [video about school children talking about the practice of raising hands][hands].
+Too Bad: I’m Calling on You Anyway” by Alfie Kohn][kohn-hands], I also watched the [video about school children talking about the practice of raising hands][hands].

 <!-- more -->